Running Chromium on ARM64 Linux Servers: docker-compose Setup and Pitfalls

 wait

-This keeps Chromium bound to loopback while exposing port 9222 for other containers to reach via the Docker Compose internal network.
+This keeps Chromium on loopback and exposes port 9222 for other containers to reach over the Docker Compose network.

 Wiring It Up in docker-compose